kumarvna/terraform-azurerm-nat-gateway/README.md

 This terraform module quickly deploys azure NAT Gateway instance with the assiociation with Public IP, Public IP prefix and with a Subnet within a Virtual Network.

+> NAT is regional by default.
+When creating availability zones scenarios, NAT can be isolated in a specific zone (zonal deployment).

 ## Module Usage

 ```hcl